seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

    exit 1
 fi
 ```
 EUID-Effective User ID-is the ID of the current user.
 The ID of the root user is 0.
-Hence, this line ensures that the user running the script is a root user.
+Hence, this line ensures that the user running the script is a root user or has root user privileges.
 exit 1-This line exits the script with an error code of 1 if the user is
 not a root user.